leannbeard/leannbeard.github.io/README.md

       <h2>Report a Conflict</h2>
       <div id="conflictNoCrewMsg" class="empty-state" style="display:none;">No crew on the roster yet — add crew members in <b>Roster / Setup</b> first, then come back here to submit a conflict.</div>
       <div id="conflictNoEventMsg" class="empty-state" style="display:none;">No upcoming calls on the calendar yet — add one in the <b>Calendar</b> tab first.</div>
+      <div id="conflictNotSignedInMsg" class="empty-state" style="display:none;">Sign in with Google, or enter your email (top right), to submit a conflict.</div>
+      <div id="conflictNotOnRosterMsg" class="empty-state" style="display:none;">You're identified, but that email isn't on the roster yet — ask the Director to add it in Roster / Setup.</div>
       <div id="conflictFormWrap">
         <div class="form-grid">
           <select id="conflictWho"></select>